 Old Town San Diego Trolley Tour: If it’s your first time in the city and you only have two days to see it all, it might be a good idea to choose a tour.
 I like this hop on hop off narrated tour because you get to ride on a vintage trolley, not one of those usual big red buses.
 The tour will bring you to all the famous attractions in the Downtown San Diego area, including the Gaslamp Quarter, Coronado, Balboa Park, and the San Diego Zoo.

 La Jolla Cove & La Jolla Village: It’s difficult not to fall in love with La Jolla.
 La Jolla is an upscale oceanfront area where you’ll find beautiful homes, trendy cafes and boutiques.
 Make sure to stop by La Jolla Cove, a beach where you’ll find hundreds of seals and sea lions – this is also a great spot to admire the sunset.
+A perfect stop for a romantic getaway in San Diego.

 Little Italy: Little Italy used to be the area near the Embarcadero that housed the Italian-American fishermen and their families, and was an important center for the tuna fishing industry.
 Nowadays this gentrified neighborhood has become the center of the food scene in San Diego.
 Here you’ll find some of the most renowned restaurants in San Diego, a mix of fine dining and trendy places.
 Come here with some hunger, but check out the boutique shops as well.
 If you’re here on a Saturday, don’t miss the weekly farmers’ market, Little Italy Mercato.